Ponce/slackbuilds/audio/asap/man/asap-sdl.rst

 MPT, MPD, RMT, TMC, TM8, TM2 or FC.

 During playback, you can press Enter to exit.
-In fact, the player doesn't exit at the end of the file (nor does it loop), so you *have* to press Enter after the song is over.
+In fact, the player doesn't exit at the end of the file (nor does it loop, unless the song does), so you *have* to press Enter after the song is over.

 There are no other controls during playback (no way to e.g. seek forwards or backwards).